uvdesk/community-skeleton/README.md

 ### Setting up your helpdesk project

-In this step of the installation process, you'll be downloading the helpdesk project skeleton and installing all of its dependent components.
+In this step, you'll download the Helpdesk project skeleton and install its dependencies.

-As per your convenience, you can choose to either use composer for download the project and install all its dependencies automatically or directly download the project archive that comes pre-packaged with all of the project dependencies already installed.

-We recommend using composer over direct download whenever possible.
-However, if your system does not have enough ram to execute composer operations properly (for example: installing on a shared host with limited system resources), we suggest using the direct download method instead to mitigate these kind of issues.
+You can either use Composer to download and install everything automatically, or download a pre-packaged archive that includes all dependencies.
+We recommend using Composer whenever possible for easier updates and better dependency management.
+However, if you're on a system with limited resources (e.g., shared hosting), the archive download may be more reliable.

-Irrespective of the method you use, the process to configuring your helpdesk remains the same.
+Regardless of the method you choose, the configuration process for Helpdesk remains the same.

 #### Composer